The Carnivore Diet: Pros and cons, nutritional analysis, recipes and food lists

 Nutrient bioavailability from plants is, in many cases, significantly compromised.
 Just because a plant contains a nutrient does not mean we can access it.

 There are too many variables to consider in a mixed diet to be sure how foods will interact in various individuals.

 A growing number of people are experiencing amazing results with an all-meat diet to eliminate these stressors.
-If you have major depressive symptoms and digestive issues animal-based diet seems to be worth a try.
+If you have major depressive symptoms and digestive issues, an animal-based diet seems to be worth a shot.

 Dr Shawn Baker

 Orthopedic surgeon Dr Shawn Baker is possibly the most well known and vocal proponent of the carnivore dietary approach.